Riverside Community College Logo

 Statement on Accessibility

-The Americans with Disabilities Act sections ADA 504 & ADA 508 in addition to multiple CA Government Codes require all online content to be 100% accessible to all students and all video captions to be 100% accurate.
-Per CA State and RCCD's Chancellors' mandates, RCCD faculty are responsible to ensure that all course content and materials meet these standards.
+Per CA State and RCCD's Chancellors' mandates, RCCD faculty are responsible for ensuring that all course content and materials meet these standards.
 Some students may need additional accommodations and assistance from both their instructor and DSS/DRC support staff.
 District DE is here to help faculty improve the accessibility of their course content; please contact the Accessible Technology and Media Coordinator for ways we can help you fix your content.

 Accessibility FAQs